 Theory of Superconduction of the Elements.
 III.-The Origin and the Range of Validity of the Proposed Criterion of Superconduction.
 Z. A. Epstein (Z. Physik, 1935, 96, 386-409).-A mathematical theory which enables the elements to be arranged in alternate groups of superconducting and non-superconducting elements is developed.
 It is shown that values of $a_m \sqrt{e}$ (a_m denoting the maximum amplitude of atomic oscillation, and e the interatomic distance) are not very different for superconductors and are less than corresponding values for non-superconductors.
-The special case of gallium is to conform to the general scheme of classification.-J. S. G. T.
+The special case of gallium is discussed; the apparently anomalous position of this superconductor is shown to conform to the general scheme of classification.-J. S. G. T.